NaveenVenkatSai/CalcHub/README.md

-🤝 Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome.

-Feel free to open a Pull Request or Issue.
+---

-⭐ Support
+## ⭐ Support

-If you like this project, please consider giving it a ⭐ on GitHub!
+If you like this project, please ⭐ the repo!
-Your support motivates me to add more calculators & features.
+Your support motivates future updates.

-👨‍💻 Author
+---

-Naveen Venkat Sai Chebrolu
+## 👨‍💻 Author

-CSE with IoT • Designer • Web Developer
+**Naveen Venkat Sai Chebrolu**
-Passionate about UI/UX and building useful tools.
+CSE with IoT • UI/UX & Web Developer